josephmoresena/Rxmxnx.JNetInterface/README.md

     - `java.lang.Object`: Extensible.
     - `java.lang.Number` (`JNumberObject`): Abstract.

+**Notes:**

-**Note:** The hash of a data type (just like `JClassObject` instances) is the UTF-16 buffer used to store the UTF-8 sequence containing the class name, the JNI signature of the class, and the name/signature of the array for the data type.
+* The hash of a data type (just like `JClassObject` instances) is the UTF-16 buffer used to store the UTF-8 sequence containing the class name, the JNI signature of the class, and the name/signature of the array for the data type.
+* Type metadata has a special implementation of the `.ToString()` method, which may be unnecessary and inconvenient in a release version of a product using `Rxmxnx.JNetInterface`.
+To disable this implementation, the feature switch `JNetInterface.DisableTypeMetadataToString` can be used.

 #### Metadata Builder